Back to videos

 Shoreline on Shoreline: Open Port Check

-It's critical to close ports like 22 and 3389 that can be opened unintentionally in a development environment
+It's critical to close ports that can be opened unintentionally in a development environment, especially port 22 for SSH and port 3389 for remote login.

 As Shoreline's Director Of Operations, I rely on Shoreline Op Packs to ensure high reliability and security for our customers.